How a revocable trust can help your beneficiaries get their inheritance faster.

-A revocable trust, also called a living trust, can be modified until the grantor's death
+A revocable trust, also called a living trust, can be revoked or changed until the grantor's death

-Revocable trusts don't have the same tax advantages as irrevocable trusts, which can’t be changed
+Revocable living trusts don't have the same protections and advantages as irrevocable trusts, which can’t be changed

 As part of an estate plan, many people decide to write a will, a legal document that describes how your property and assets should be distributed once you die.
 In addition to a will, some people may decide to open a trust — a separate entity that holds the assets and has its own set of rules for distributing them.
 One common type of trust is a revocable trust, which is simply a trust that you can change or close.
 You create this type of trust while you’re alive, which is why it's commonly known as a living trust, revocable living trust, or occasionally called an inter vivos trust.

 Before we get into how a revocable living trust works, here is a refresher on how the roles of the people involved in a trust: